inariksit/cgsat/README.md

 data
   - Hungarian CG rules and morpho analysed data to use as examples

+executable
+  - just to make things more complicated and add more directories

 test
-  - some QuickCheck tests.
-Probably stopped working when I changed stuff.
+  - some QuickCheck tests (mostly because it's fun to random generate rules)